alanmellorbjss/go-concurrency-conundrums/README.md

 It's actually just a stack; each time a goroutine is unblocked, the relevant gorutine information stack is consulted for where the code left off last.
 This includes execution point and all local variables, in all of the call stack.

-> One function - called from ultiple goroutines - Go scheduler tracks and switches out local variable values for us
+> One function - called from multiple goroutines - Go scheduler tracks and switches out local variable values for us

 Have a nice, hot cup of tea!
 This is challenging to think about.